 NOAA Fisheries partners with federal agencies and federally-recognized tribes to advise and collaborate on activities that might impact endangered and threatened species, marine mammals, and important marine habitats.

 Consulting with federal agencies whose work might affect important fish habitats that are necessary for the spawning, breeding, feeding, and/or growth of healthy fish populations, and working to mitigate impacts.

 Collaborating with federal agencies and tribes to address threats to endangered and threatened species that might result from federal programs and actions, including adverse impacts to species’ habitats.

 Working with tribal governments on marine mammal issues (e.g., whales and seals).

-Working with federal agencies and tribal governments on hatchery activities and the development of hatchery and genetic management plans.
+Working with federal agencies and tribal governments on the development of fishery management plans.